In the following 9 tips from Nikolaj Mogensen are presented:

 - Make sure to create great content on category pages

-- Increase the value by +1000-word articles on your 20 most essential category pages
+- Increase the value with +1000-word articles on your 20 most essential category pages

-- Write blogs and catch searches early in your customers purchase journey
+- Write blogs and catch searches early in your customers buyer journey

 - Create linkable content and use it

 - Use schema.org on category and product pages